aswinkarthik/ingress-dns/README.md

-# Ingress-dns
+# Ingress-dns (Work-In-Progress)

-A tool to register an ingress path with its ingress controller in Consul
+A tool to register an ingress host with its ingress controller in Consul